• Skip to main content

 Is There a Lesson Here?

-One of the great lessons we learned with these routine children’s diseases was to let them run their natural course and keep them comfortable.
+One of the greatest lessons I learned personally when our kids were young was to let a fever run its natural course and how to keep them comfortable.

-And thankfully, we learned not to worry.
+We learned not to worry.
 We learned by reading.
 We read every book available at the time.
+And we learned never to use Tylenol and what to do instead.

-That’s why today I teach families to stop freaking about childhood illnesses and allow the fever to run safely.
+That’s why today I teach families to stop freaking out about normal febrile childhood illnesses and allow the fever to run safely.

 • Knocking Down A Fever Is Like Shooting Your Attack Dog In a Burglary